seanmcguigan/mysql-primer/README.md

 ```
 FROM tbEmpInfo(LEFT TABLE) INNER JOIN tbCustomerDBInfo(RIGT TABLE)
 ```
-### WHAT TO JOIN --- SELECT TABLES TO JOIN ---- JOIN ON THE FIELD THAT I INDICATE Bewegnung Männer
+### WHAT TO JOIN --- SELECT TABLES TO JOIN ---- JOIN ON THE FIELD THAT I INDICATE

 ### right join, left join full outer join!!!!